cxmplex/dupes/README.md

 # dupes

 Finds duplicate lines in text files.
-Great for checking paid proxy/combo lists.
+Great for checking proxy/combo lists.

 ## to run